bigcommerce/dev-docs/docs/api-docs/partner/pos/foundation-guide.md

 1. To develop and test safely, you need a BigCommerce sandbox store.
 If you don't have one, [Create a Sandbox Store](/api-docs/partner/getting-started/create-a-sandbox-store?source=pos-foundation).

-2. In the control panel of your sandbox store, [create a store API account](/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials) and add the following OAuth scopes:
+2. In the control panel of your sandbox store, [create a store-level API account](/api-docs/getting-started/authentication/rest-api-authentication#creating-store-level-api-accounts) and add the following OAuth scopes:

 | UI Name | Permission | Parameter |
 |:--------|:-----------|:----------|